evolv-ai/ascend-java-sdk/README.md

     ```java
        ascendClient.confirm();
     ```
-    *Note: After the AscendClient has initialized, it is important to confirm the participant into the experiment.
-This action records the participant's allocation and sends the info back to Ascend.*
+    *Note: This action records the participant's allocation and sends the info back to Ascend.*

 ### Value Retrieval